Saturday, March 28, 2026

 Back in December, I had a blog titled: Genealogy - Antebellum Ambrotypes.
 In that blog I talked about one of the treasures, an ambrotype, that may have been an ancestor of my wife.
 That one was a mystery.
 Some of the others are also mysteries that are largely solved.

 Starting with one we know confidently is the 1933 Seth Thomas Mantel clock.
 This clock belonged to my wife's grandparents, John and Mary Robinson.
-They received or purchased it as they set up house in in Nashville after they were married in August of 1933.
+They received or purchased it as they set up house in Nashville after they were married in August of 1933.
 It's an eight-day clock but now does require winding about every five or six days.

 He had received the watch from a regular passenger, Anna Martz, while he was a taxi driver in Pensacola, FL.
 She had helped him secure employment at Pensacola Naval Air Station and wanted him to have a nice watch to wear on the job.
 Sentimentally, he gifted to me when I started work after college.